www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 - Describe the roles of related public health agencies such as OSHA, Red Cross, National Safety Council, and the Health and Safety Authority and the influence they have on public/school safety.
 InTasc 4,5

 - Identify protective strategies associated with personal/school safety (Vehicle, Home, Bicycle, Facility, Chemical Disposal and/or Business) and teach students how to apply these to their everyday life.
 InTasc 4,5, 7

 - Evaluate and revise a school safety plan for the well-being of students and staff.
 InTasc 3, 4,5, 7, 10

 - Identify procedures and protocol for recreational/sport/personal injury.
 InTasc 4,5,7,10

-- Develop teaching tools for safety education to implement into their classroom.
+- Develop teaching tools for safety education.
 InTasc 4,5,7,8

 Content and Text Related Discussions